Guns of the Magnificent Seven: Production

 Guns of the Magnificent Seven was preceded by Return of the Seven in 1966, and followed by The Magnificent Seven Ride! in 1972.
 Executive producer Walter Mirisch felt that in the unpredictable market of filmgoers, there was safety in familiar material.
 Yul Brynner did not want to return to the role of Chris; the role was taken by George Kennedy, then at a height of popularity after winning his Academy Award for Cool Hand Luke (1967).

 Mirisch surrounded Kennedy with a strong cast, with Monte Markham giving a thinly-disguised Steve McQueen-like performance, in the same wardrobe McQueen wore in The Magnificent Seven.
 Elmer Bernstein was on hand to reprise part of original score of The Magnificent Seven and adding new elements.
 Mirisch also had his contract director Paul Wendkos direct.
 The producer of the film, Vincent M. Fennelly, had worked with Mirisch at Monogram and had produced the Clint Eastwood Western TV series Rawhide.

 Guns of the Magnificent Seven did very well at the international box office.
 In a bit of unfortunate timing, as reviewer Stuart Galbraith IV remarked, "The picture hit theaters in July 1969 – the very same time as The Wild Bunch; the two films have somewhat similar stories but, needless to say, Sam Peckinpah's landmark film is otherwise light years ahead of this unambitious rehash."

 Guns of the Magnificent Seven was filmed in Panavision at locales in Spain, as was the previous Return of the Seven.
 Most "Spaghetti Westerns" were made on low budgets, using inexpensive locales resembling the semiarid landscapes of the American Southwest and Northern Mexico.
 A popular setting was the Tabernas Desert in the Province of Almería in southeastern Spain, at the studios of Texas Hollywood, Mini Hollywood and Western Leone.

 Reception

 Critical response

 Guns of the Magnificent Seven was not well received by critics.
 In his review for The New York Times, Howard Thompson noted the film suffered from poor production values, and a derivative plot, "It's the same old iron-jawed, cowboy seven, with new actors and all the magnificence of a dead burro."

-The review in Variety was more kind.
+The review in Variety was kinder.
 "Guns of the Magnificent Seven is a handy follow-up to the 1960 original 'Magnificent Seven' and 'Return of the Seven'.
 It rises above a routine story line via rugged treatment and action builds to a blazing gunplay climax."